 Your spouse may claim to have made an ill-advised investment that lost them a considerable amount of money.
 This could be a sign your spouse is lying to you in order to wrangle a more favorable divorce settlement.

 Texas law generally considers bonuses as community income.
 If you receive a bonus during your divorce that is for work completed before the divorce is final, it will likely be considered a marital asset and therefore subject to division.
 If your spouse defers a bonus or promotion at work, that’s often a sign he or she is hiding assets.

 Speak with a Family Law Attorney Today

 Hiding assets during a divorce is not only unethical — it’s illegal.
 The Texas family law attorneys at Robinson & Henry will fight for you to receive what is rightfully yours.
-Call 214-884-3775 today to begin your free case assessment.
+Call 214-884-3775 today to begin your case assessment.